kitschpatrol/yanki/readme.md

 ## Getting started

 > \[!WARNING]
-> Yanki MD is still in develop.
+> Yanki is still in development.
 Please back up your Anki library if you intend to use it, and please expect changes to commands and the exported APIs until the 1.0.0 release.

 ### Dependencies

 The `yanki` CLI tool requires Node 18+.
-The exported TypeScript / JavaScript APIs are ESM-only and share the Node 18+ requirement.
-Yanki MD is implemented in TypeScript and bundles a complete set of type definitions.
+The exported TypeScript / JavaScript APIs are isomorphic, and can run in both browser-based and Node runtime environments.
+The Yanki library is ESM-only, is implemented in TypeScript, and bundles a complete set of type definitions.

 The [Anki](https://apps.ankiweb.net) desktop app with the [Anki-Connect](https://foosoft.net/projects/anki-connect/) add-on installed and configured is also required to do anything useful with the library.